The-Nefarious-Developer/devcontainer-images/README.md

 }
 ```

-The usage of this file is is directly tied to the "variant" argument provided to the `devcontainer.json` and its values will be related to the image directories to generate a `variants-matrix.json` file during the **build** process.
-This procedure will enable a GitHub Actions pipeline automation to read all images that needs to be deployed through a matrix strategy set in the `setup` job.
+The usage of this file is is directly tied to the *variant* argument provided to the `devcontainer.json` and its values will be related to the image directories to generate a `variants-matrix.json` file during the **build** process.

+This procedure will enable a GitHub Actions pipeline automation to read all images that needs to be deployed through a matrix strategy configured in the `setup` job.

 ## Testing

-Each image to be created needs to have a test implementation within the test folder.
-The GitHub Actions pipeline will search for those images based on the `variant-matrix.json` created through the build process previously described.
+Each image needs to have a test implementation.
+The GitHub Actions pipeline will search for those images based on the `variant-matrix.json` created through the build script.

 > **Note:** The lack of test implementation might cause the CI/CD pipeline to fail.

 The test implementation is using functions available through the usage of the [`harness.sh`](test/test-utils/harness.sh) file. <br />
-Each image should call the `setup` function to properly configure the test environment before the evaluation process.
+Each image should call the `setup` function to properly configure the test environment.
+This process will generate a temporary docker image to be executed at the evaluation process.

 Template for test implementation: